 Nobody said running a cloud startup was going to be easy.
 But surely, it was never supposed to be this hard.

 Google researchers say they've devised a way to significantly reduce the time it takes websites to establish encrypted connections with end-user browsers, a breakthrough that could make it less painful for many services to offer the security feature.
+What's more, the technique known as False Start requires that only simple changes be made to a user's browser and appears to work with 99 percent of active sites that offer SSL, or secure sockets layer, protection.

 The US Centers for Disease Control and Prevention have released a report on how to prepare for the zombie apocalypse.